clazarski/ST558_project/README.md

 ## `wind_info`

 The `wind_info` function gathers data about current visibility conditions in a city along with the wind speed and angle.
 The wind angle is an angle measured from North.
-I wrote code to convert this to a wind direction that is more intuititive to understand.
+I wrote code to convert this to a wind direction that is intuititive to understand.
 The results are returned as a tibble.

 ``` r
 # Function to gather wind data from a city